Rock Radio Heaven (P-Q)

 BARNEY PIP

-Stations: WJET Erie, Pa., WEEP Pittsburgh, WCFL Chicago, WPIX-FM New York, WGLI Babylon, N.Y., WOKY Milwaukee, WIFE Indianapolis, WHHY Montgomery, Ala.
+Stations: WJET Erie, Pennsylvania, WEEP Pittsburgh, WCFL Chicago, WPIX-FM New York, WGLI Babylon, New York, WOKY Milwaukee, WIFE Indianapolis, WHHY Montgomery, Alabama, KXOL Fort Worth, Texas, WHOT Youngstown, Ohio

 Notes: Listeners to his show were known as "Pip People".
-Died in a car crash.
+Played a trumpet (badly) on air.
+Died in an automobile accident.

 PETER POTTER